-According to Google research, mobile has become the dominant platform for searches, as 48% of buyers use smartphones to start searching.
+According to Google research, mobile has become the dominant platform for searches.
+78% of mobile searches for local business information result in a purchase, higher than from any other kind of device.
 So if you think mobile friendly websites aren’t important, think again.

 Ever land on a website that hasn’t been optimized for mobile devices?
 Do you try to stretch the screen so you can click on the navigation and find what you are looking for or do you leave and find a website that is easier to use?
 Giving visitors a mobile friendly experience can be the difference between a new customer and one that never knows how your business can help them.